-- 1. In view of the preparation of the 6th meeting of the Council for Democratic Elections which will take place in Venice on 16 October 2003, my comments identify the most problematic issues concerning the electoral law in the Republic of Armenia and provide recommendations both on the legal and the administrative framework of the elections.
+- 1. These comments identify the most problematic issues concerning the electoral law in the Republic of Armenia and provide recommendations both on the legal and the administrative framework of the elections.
 However, the emphasis is on improvements to the Electoral Code. - 2.
-The analysis and the recommendations are based on: - the Constitution of Armenia: - the Universal Electoral Code adopted by the National Assembly of the Republic of Armenia on 5 February 1999, as of August 3, 2002; - the Joint Assessment of the Amendments to the Electoral Code of the Republic of Armenia adopted in July 2002 by the OSCE/ODIHR and the Venice Commission, CDL-AD (2002) 29; - the Code of Good Practice in Electoral Matters, Guidelines and Explanatory Report, adopted by the Venice Commission on 18-19 October 2002, CDL-AD (2002) 23 rev; - further documents and election observer reports indicated in the Appendix. - 3.
+The analysis and the recommendations are based on: - the Constitution of Armenia; - the Universal Electoral Code adopted by the National Assembly of the Republic of Armenia on 5 February 1999, as the version of the Code was on 3 August 2002, CDL (2003) 52; - the Joint Assessment of Amendments to the Electoral Code of the Republic of Armenia adopted in July 2002 by the OSCE/ODIHR and the Venice Commission, CDL-AD (2002) 29; - the Code of Good Practice in Electoral Matters, Guidelines and Explanatory Report, adopted by the Venice Commission on 18-19 October 2002, CDL-AD (2002) 23 rev; and - further documents and election observation reports indicated in the Appendix. - 3.
 The present document cannot take into account election-related provisions in other laws, e.g. the Law on Political Parties, the Law on Mass Media, the Law on Local Self-Government, the Criminal Code, etc.